 Hazleton Area Career Center

 Hazleton Area Career Center offers a practical nursing program that starts each year in September and can be completed by a student within one year.
-The program is accredited by the Middle States Commissions on Secondary Schools and approved by the State Board of Nursing.
+The program is accredited by the Middle States Commission on Secondary Schools and approved by the State Board of Nursing.

 School Overview